 Option 3: Education Thesis (42 credits), which consists of an original research paper.
 This option requires three additional credits.
 Students can pursue the thesis in lieu of the Comprehensive Exam or Student Teaching Portfolio.
 This is an option sought by students who plan deeper research at the post-master’s level.

 After you complete all degree requirements and successfully pass New York State certification tests (LAST, ATS-W and CSTs), you will be awarded Initial Teaching Certification by the New York State Department of Education for Birth to Grade 2.
 If you are a certified teacher with three years of teaching experience, you will be eligible to apply for Professional Teaching Certification upon completion of the program.
 Please see the Teaching Certification Requirements home page for details.

-The teacher-education programs in LIU Post’s Department of Curriculum and Instruction are nationally accredited by the Teacher Education Accreditation Council (TEAC), ensuring you receive the highest quality instruction.
+The teacher-education programs in LIU Post's Department of Department of Teaching and Learning are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Official undergraduate and/or graduate transcripts from any and all college(s) or universities you have attended.
 Bachelor's degree with an undergraduate GPA of at least 3.0.

 Submission on the general Graduate Record Examination (Verbal Reasoning, Quantitative Reasoning, Analytical Writing).
 Scores cannot be more than five years old at the time of the application.

 Students for whom English is a second language must submit official score results of the Test of English as a Foreign Language (TOEFL).
 The required minimum acceptable TOEFL score is: 79 Internet-based (213 computer-based or 550 paper-based) or minimum IELTS score: 6.5.

 We can't wait to welcome you to Shark Nation.

 The application process is quick and easy, but if you have

 any questions, our admissions counselors are here to help.